 If you managed to stay on the right trail it will soon open up into a vast valley where you’ll continue on for about 1 km through a sea of larch trees.
 If you are lucky enough to be here in late September take lots of photos.
 You’ll soon end up at a small pond.
 Continue on the well-worn path up Pocaterra Cirque.
 If you look to your right you’ll see the Pocaterra Ridge summit and what lies ahead of you.

-If it looks daunting don’t worry, it goes by pretty fast.
+If it looks daunting, don’t worry, it goes by pretty fast.
 If you’re happy with your hike before the real elevation gain starts around 4km stop here.
 Though you’re about 30-60 minutes to the summit of Pocaterra Ridge.
 There are steep sections of worn and loose dirt, but nothing too unmanageable.

-The first summit lies right aheaed of you and this is where most of your elevation gain comes in.
+The first summit lies right ahead of you and this is where most of your elevation gain comes in.
 But once you reach the top of the ridge you’ll have expansive views of Mist Mountain, Mount Tyrwhitt, and Mount Lipsett.

-It’s here that you can either turn around and head back the way you came or continue along the ridge (this would have been needed to plan in advance with a car shuttle).
+Here, you can either turn around and head back the way you came or continue along the ridge (this would have been needed to plan in advance with a car shuttle).

-If you decide to continue along the ridge you’ll have views for awhile.
-To continue along the ridge you’ll have to descend a steep section from the first summit, but once you get past this the rest is relatively easy, ascending and descending multiple summits.
+If you decide to continue along the ridge you’ll have views for a while.
+To continue along the ridge you’ll have to descend a steep section from the first summit, but once you get past this, the rest is relatively easy, ascending and descending multiple summits.

-After you pass the fourth summit you can look forward to all descending into the Little Highwood Pass parking lot where your second vehicle is waiting.
+After you pass the fourth summit, you can look forward to all descending into the Little Highwood Pass parking lot where your second vehicle is waiting.

 Pocaterra Ridge Hike Duration

-If you plan on heading up to Pocaterra Ridge summit and returning the same way making it an out and back hike this hike will take you anywhere between 2-5 hours.
-If you do Pocaterra Ridge as a point to point hike I would estimate 4-7 hours to hike Pocaterra Ridge.
+If you plan on heading up to Pocaterra Ridge summit and returning the same way making it an out and back hike, this hike will take you anywhere between 2-5 hours.
+If you do Pocaterra Ridge as a point-to-point hike I would estimate 4-7 hours to hike Pocaterra Ridge.

 When Can You Hike Pocaterra Ridge?

-Pocaterra Ridge is best hiked after June 15th when Highwood Pass opens up to cars and is typically good to go until the first week of October.
-Pocaterra Ridge is known for being one of the best larch hikes to see the famous larch trees in the fall.
+Pocaterra Ridge is best hiked after June 15th, when Highwood Pass opens up to cars, and is typically good to go until the first week of October, or whoever the first major snowfall hits.
+Pocaterra Ridge is known for being one of the best larch hikes in Alberta to see the famous larch trees in the fall.

 How Hard is Pocaterra Ridge?

 Pocaterra is rated a moderate and I would have to agree, out of many hikes in Kananaskis this is one of the easier ones I’ve been on.
 You don’t gain much elevation until the Pocaterra Ridge summit, and even that is pretty short.

-Should You Bring Dogs & Kids on Pocaterra Ridge
+Should You Bring Dogs & Kids on Pocaterra Ridge?